megahertz/mongoomig/README.md

 ### API

-If you would like to run migrations from your code instead of command line, you can use the api.
+If you would like to run migrations from your code instead of command line, you can use API.

 ```js
 const Migration = require('mongoomig/lib/Migration');